damianhakert/damianhakert.github.io/source/handbook/marketing/product-marketing/partner-marketing/index.html.md

 - Blog post announcing partnership.
 To be published on website, promoted on both companies social media platforms, and included in company newsletter, & partner newsletter
 - Add partner to our website partner page.
 Request that GitLab is added to partner's website

-Tier out marketing efforts to ensure that there is consistent communication to the market and target audience to keep partnership front-of-mind.
+Tier out marketing efforts over next few months to ensure that there is consistent communication to the market and target audience to keep partnership front-of-mind.
 Suggested ongoing marketing activities:
 - Webinar with partner - Host, and share leads.
 - Webinar with partner and customer
 - Customer case study